 Dawn Bryant, Laramie Spurlock, Cheryl Schell-Building Principals

 Building principals are responsible for ensuring the WEP and WAPs are administered with fidelity and that the needs of students who are identified as gifted and talented are met to the extent practicable.
 Principals assist the Director of Student Services in the supervision and administration of the program.
-The Middle School Principal, Mr. Spurlock, will be responsible for completing the evaluation of the Gifted & Talented Teacher, Mrs. Giezie, in consultation with other administrations.
+The Middle School Principal, Mr. Spurlock, will be responsible for completing the evaluation of the Gifted & Talented Coordinator, Mrs. Giezie, in consultation with other administrations.